apache/struts-site/source/core-developers/result-types.md

 Struts 2 provides one such extension for you:

 `ParamNameAwareResult` interface when used with `StrutsResultBuilder` can limit parameters assigned to the result.
-So you can simple extend existing result with such a functionality as below:
+So you can simply extend existing result with such a functionality as below:

 ```java
 public class MyResult extends ServletDispatcherResult implements ParamNameAwareResult {